Room Parent FAQ

 - Work with the classroom teacher on the best method to split up the kids into groups.
 Colored glow bracelets are a great, inexpensive way to keep track of who is in what group.

-- Station ideas: snack station, reading a themed book, doing a themed craft (decorating trick or treat bags, decorating mini pumpkins etc.), doing an active game or activity (freeze dance to music, toilet paper mummies, bowling), doing a class competition between teams (trivia, word searches etc..)
+- Station ideas: snack station, reading a themed book, doing a themed craft, doing an active game or activity, doing a class competition between teams (trivia, word searches etc..)

 - In accordance with the district’s wellness policy, as well as state and federal regulations, any foods or beverages served to students during the school day must meet a certain set of nutritional standards.
 Be sure to follow the APS guidelines for any snacks brought into classroom parties or events (*this link is currently broken on the APS website, we’ve reached out to them to update it, in the meantime see below for a graphic we had made that outlined the details*).
 APS also provides catering for classroom parties!
 Click here to learn more or to place an order.

-- If you do not have enough classroom funds for party supplies/snacks, then you can send a SUG asking parents to donate supplies for the party.
+- If you do not have enough classroom funds for party supplies/snacks, please reach out to the PTO for assistance.

 - No matter what grade you’re working with, be sure to take and save photos for the 5th grade yearbook!
 If you want to share them with the parents, please do so through the classroom teacher only so that they may adhere to any parent requests to omit their child(ren) from photo distributions.